 Students who have not previously attended colleges/universities for academic credit are not required to submit the Transfer Credit Evaluation (TCE).
 Graduate students are not required to transfer in their previous Graduate-level credits, but are urged to do so if credits may apply to their program.

-Graduate students who are not transferring in credits must have an official transcript of their bachelor’s or master’s degree, with conferral date posted, sent to our Student Records Department.
+Graduate students who are not transferring in credits must have an official transcript of their bachelor’s or master’s degree, with conferral date posted, sent to our Document Services Department.
 They must contact their previous university and have the transcript mailed to the following address:

 American Public University System